 People interested in conducting their own background checks can look to their local sheriff’s office or police department for low- or no-cost options.

-Kansas Court Records Information
+Kansas Court Record Information

-Court records in Kansas typically consist of transcripts of cases, oaths of office, and judgments resulting from criminal and civil trials.
-Most court records in Kansas are publicly accessible except for ones that can’t be disclosed, such as grand jury trials and adoption records.3
+Most court records in the state are publicly accessible except for ones that can’t be disclosed, such as grand jury trials and adoption records.3

 The Kansas Judicial Branch is comprised of four courts including Municipal Courts, District Courts, the Court of Appeals, and the Supreme Court:

-• Municipal courts, sometimes called city courts, assist people who committed petty offenses such as violating nuisance laws
+- Municipal courts, sometimes called city courts, assist people who committed petty offenses such as violating nuisance laws

-• District courts deal with cases related to criminal acts, child welfare, and civil cases
+- District courts deal with cases related to criminal acts, child welfare, and civil cases

-• The Court of Appeals is in charge of retrials of residents as well as administrative organizations
+- The Court of Appeals is in charge of retrials of residents as well as administrative organizations

-• The Supreme Court lies in Topeka, Kansas, and supervises the other Kansas courts
+- The Supreme Court lies in Topeka, Kansas, and supervises the other Kansas courts

 How Do I Find Court Records in Kansas?

 Each courthouse carries a public terminal that visitors can utilize to track document images and docket information.
-If anyone prefers to search from the comfort of home, they can create an account and use the eCourt public access portal.
+If anyone prefers to search from the comfort of home, they can create an account and use the eCourt Public Access Portal.

 Though this is a convenient service, people should keep in mind that some records are only available at the public terminal, and they can’t access sealed records or cases.